hugoalh/send-discord-webhook-ghaction/SECURITY.md

 - Your account's username (e.g.: `@octocat`).
 - Project's ID or repository URI.
   - Project's ID is displayed at the top part of the Readme (file: `README.md`), below the project display name (i.e.: header), inside a code block.
-- Affected branches, commits, tags, and/or versions.
+- Affected branches, commits, releases, tags, and/or versions.
   - Versions must be listed as supported.
   - For multiple versions, you can use version range instead.
 - Affected files.